akhanand/akhanand/README.md

 - 👋 Hi, I’m Akhil
 - 👀 I’m interested in AI & MachineLearning, Big Data and Data Analytics
-- 🌱 I’m currently learning techologies to adapt with global clients.
+- 🌱 I’m currently learning technologies to adapt with global clients within my personal interest of learning.
 - 💞️ I’m looking to collaborate on any knowledge exchange.
 - 📫 Reach me out on my mail akhanand@deloitte.it